 What did we learn from the event?

-What can we do as a community to advance this global agenda?
+What can we do as a community to advance the Peace Vision’s agenda?

 - Provide political support to the IDPS platform and the Peace Vision.

 - Engage in global advocacy on in-country efforts to advance the Peace Vision’s core themes, including to increase dedicated spending on improving gender equality in conflict-affected situations and conflict prevention.

 - Engage in IDPS activities at country-level.
 Bring together government representatives, development partners and civil society for in-country dialogue to discuss and find solutions to priority challenges in g7+ countries.

 - Operationalise the Peace Vision and hold ourselves accountable.